ash-project/ash/README.md

 * DSL level validations!
 Things like includes validating that their chain exists.
 All DSL structs should be strictly validated when they are created.
 * Especially at compile time, we should *never* ignore or skip invalid options.
 If an option is present and invalid, an error is raised.
 * break up the `Ash` module
-* Wire up/formalize the error handling
+* Wire up/formalize the error handling (this is high priority)
 * Ensure that errors are properly propagated up from the data_layer behaviour, and every operation is allowed to fail
 * figure out the ecto schema warning
 * all actions need to be performed in a transaction